tsmith512/tsmithcreative/_posts/2020-02-07-finding-next.md

 However, having a book of helpful "things to do that are not applications" with an optimistic "self-help book" voice was great for attitude.

+Our group got a lot of benefit from the momentum of meeting _every week_ starting immediately after the big sorting hat night.
+If you join PJC, push for that.
+If you are starting a job seekers group on your own: that's my #1 recommendation for a successful group.
+Followed by: have a Slack channel or group chat.

 > **"Go to a Job Board and then Leave."**
 >
 > [...]
 Although this seems counterintuitive, only 3 percent of all jobs are